-This website is managed by the University of Cagliari (“UniCa”) on behalf of the European Commission and the project partners for the purposes of the SUPERA project, funded under the European Union’s Horizon 2020 Programme, grant agreement n.
-787829.
+This website is managed by the University of Cagliari (“UniCa”) on behalf of the European Commission and project partners as part of the SUPERA project, funded under the European Union’s Horizon 2020 Programme, grant agreement no. 787829.

-This policy notice does not cover the links within this site linking to other websites.
-The SUPERA project may use services offered by third companies, such as Slideshare (www.slideshare.net), Mailchimp (https://mailchimp.com), Mendeley (www.mendeley.com/), Twitter (www.twitter.com).
-In these cases, the privacy policies of these third companies are also applicable, and the user must read and be aware of the privacy policies published on their websites.
+This policy notice does not cover links within this site linking to other websites.
+The SUPERA project may use services offered by third companies, such as Slideshare (www.slideshare.net), Mailchimp (https://mailchimp.com), Twitter (www.twitter.com).
+In these cases, the privacy policies of these companies are also applicable, and the user must read and be aware of the privacy policies published on their websites.

 Which data are collected by the SUPERA project?

-If you visit the website of the SUPERA project, the following information may automatically be collected:
+If you visit the SUPERA project website, the following information will be automatically collected:

-- technical information, including the internet protocol (IP) address used to connect the computer to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;
+- technical information, including the internet protocol (IP) address used to connect the computer/device to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;

 - information about the visit to the website, such as the pages viewed, page response times, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs) and methods used to browse away from the page.

-To register to the newsletter, the SUPERA project collects these data:
+To subscribe to the newsletter, the SUPERA project collects the following information:

-To register to the events, the SUPERA project may collect the following data:
+To register to events, the SUPERA project may collect the following information:

 How are these data used?